DeGefen/BigData/content/Questions/Questions.md

 - C) Does not support replication
 - D) Only works on Windows
 ?
-- Amswer: B) Not suitable for small files
+- Answer: B) Not suitable for small files
 Explanation: HDFS is optimized for large files; storing many small files can degrade performance.
 See: [[HDFS]]

 Question: Which of the following best describes the function of the Hive MetaStore?